mhvk/screens/docs/examples/simple_examples.rst

     simple_figure(theta, magnification)

 .. note::
-    For the purposes of generating simulated data in the examples shown here, we assume that the pulsars radio spectrum is flat and that there are no sources of noise in the observation.
+    For the purpose of generating simulated data in the examples shown here, we assume that the pulsars radio spectrum is flat and that there are no sources of noise in the observation.
 We use the following parameter values for the pulsar and the observation: